-Under-voltage - If the power supply detects mains voltage of less than 65 V (not available on D10 and D20), it will enter protective shut down mode.
-The amplifier will auto-restart if the condition clears.
+Under-voltage - If the power supply detects mains voltage of less than 65 V, it will enter protective shut down mode.
+The amplifier will auto- restart if the condition clears.
 Will be indicated by a red LED and associated error messages will register in Lake Controller and CAFÉ software programs.